When we start out painting, we may think - a home art studio? Why do we need a studio?

 paintings.
 Our arms and hands are both free for movement and expression.

-What we paint on depends on our painting medium.
+What put the painting on depends on our painting medium.
 We may paint on an easel, table, counter or even a rolling cart.

 Oils and acrylics are usually painted on an easel.